AMBER DRUG ALERT – for information

 Please ensure that harm reduction messages are robust and shared with all drug users.

-Please urge your service users to share information with services and their peers, and report any concerns to services as soon as possible.
+Please urge service users to share information with services and their peers, and report any concerns as soon as possible.

 If they are feeling unwell and suspect they have used one or more of the substances referred to in this alert message, please call an ambulance immediately.